stevenaeola/linalg_lectures/4_determinant/README.md

   - Remember repeated columns have determinant 0

 - If a matrix $A$ has a column made up of zeros then $det(A)=0$

+- If a scalar multiple of one column is added to another column the determinant is unchanged

 - If a matrix $A$ has columns that are linearly dependent then $det(A)=0$